WeiLin66/Makefile-Template/README.md

 - include/
 - Makefile

-which src/ folder contains all the source files, and include/ folder contains all the headers, then just fetch and use **Project_Template** as the Template
+> which src/ folder contains all the source files, and include/ folder contains all the headers

+just fetch and use **Project_Template** as the Template

 However, if your project looks like this: